Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Regression algorithm

 \subsection{Motivation and construction}

-Suppose that the Lipschitz constant of an optimal {\em unperturbed} hypothesis $\bar{h}$ were known to be $L=\bar{L}$.
-Then $\epsilon(n,k,\delta p_k)$ is fixed, and the problem of computing both $\bar{h}$ and its empirical risk $\risk_n(\bar{h})$ can be described as the following optimization program with variables $f(x_i)$ for $i\in[n]$ to represent the assignments $h(x_i)$.
-Note it is a Linear Program (LP) when $q=1$ and a quadratic program when $q=2$. \beqn \framebox{ $
+We wish to find an optimal perturbed hypothesis $\hemp \in \H_{L^*\ge1}\oplus\turb{\etstr}$ minimizing $Q(\cdot)$.
+Suppose that the Lipschitz and perturbation constants $L^*,\etstr$ of a minimizer $\hemp$ were known.
+Then the problem of computing both $\hemp$ and its empirical risk $\risk_n(\hemp,q)$ can be described as the following optimization program where variables $z_i$ representing the underlying smooth hypothesis of which $\hemp$ is an $\etstr$-perturbation.
+Note that the optimization program is a Linear Program (LP) when $q=1$ and a quadratic program when $q=2$. \beqn \framebox{ $